minimuutti/minimuutti.github.io/en/info/index.md

 New and recently updated posts:

 * 3.12.2015 New activation post; Obstacle course
+* 3.12.2015 New activation post; Hide and seek
 * 3.12.2015 Updated activation post; Carton packages
 * 3.12.2015 Updated activation post; Multiple cups inside others
 * 22.11.2015 New activation post; Spin the disk